CiscoFrisco/LPOO1718_T5G6_T2/Final.md

     The game has powerups like DuplicatePucks and FreezeHandle, so it was a good idea to implement Strategy here.
 This way, the game can, at a defined rate, substitute the current power up with another random one, while not needing to change the methods it needs to call.

+- Flyweight

+    ViewFactory stores in a cache the EntityViews: intrinsic state.
+In GameView the operation makeView() is invoked: extrinsic state.

 ## Relevant Design Decisions

 Some of the following may have already been explained elsewhere, but we feel these are the most